(1) You can use the word myself when "you" are doing something to "you" (e.g., I hate myself. I asked myself a question.)|

 DON'T USE MYSELF TO BE POLITE

-The most common problem is a writer using a reflexive pronoun to describe when something is doing something to something else (and not doing it to itself).
+The most common mistake is using a reflexive pronoun when the subject of the verb is not doing something to itself.
 For example: